kellyschrock/solex-cc/README.md

         "sysid": 221,
         "compid": 101,
         "loop_time_ms": 1000,
-        "udp_port": 14550
+    },
+    "udp": {
+        "port": 14557
+    },
+    "ivc": {
+        "client_ping_time": 3000,
+        "broadcast_interval": 5000,
+        "client_timeout": 10000,
+        "disabled": false
     }
 ```

 *   `worker_roots` is an array of paths where workers can be found.
 *   `worker_lib_root` is a path under SolexCC's `app` directory where optional worker libraries can be found.
 *   `sysid` and `compid` are the sysid/compid that will be used on Mavlink messages going to the vehicle (where applicable).
+This _must_ match the sysid of the vehicle.
 *   `loop_time_ms` is how long the interval is between runs of the `loop()` function in the dispatcher.
 Any workers reporting that they wish to loop will have their `loop()` functions executed at this time.
 *   `udp_port` specifies the port the dispatcher listens on for incoming Mavlink messages.
 On an `apsync` implementation, `cmavnode` is used to forward Mavlink messages from `/dev/ttyS0` to UDP.
 So the dispatcher can use the normal value of `14550` here to listen to the UDP broadcasts that go out, or use an alternate port and configure `cmavnode` to send UDP packets to it directly.
+*   `ivc` refers to IVC configuration, and is optional.
+If `disabled` is set to `true`, IVC will not run.
+(See "IVC" below.)

 You can see the current configuration at runtime by hitting the `/config` endpoint once Solex CC is up and running.

-### Dispatcher Messages

-The main job of the dispatcher is to pass Mavlink and GCS messages back and forth between their source and workers.

-#### Mavlink Messages

-The dispatcher listens on the specified UDP port for incoming Mavlink messages.
-Each time one is received, it passes that message to any workers that have registered to receive it, and passes it to them via their `onMavlinkMessage()` function if it exists.

-#### GCS Messages

-The point of this feature is to allow the passing of messages between the GCS and a worker, and have those messages not have to be Mavlink messages, or for them to flow through the Mavlink connection.
-Solex CC exposes a set of endpoints for sending messages and a WebSockets interface for a client to receive messages.
-The term "GCS message" is a generic concept referring to whatever is being passed back and forth.
-It's typically something like a JSON object.

 ## Workers

-Workers, unsurprisingly, are where the work gets done in Solex CC.
-They're the scripts you write yourself to do whatever thing you're interested in doing on the companion computer.
-They're loaded into memory by the **dispatcher**, which interacts with them in various ways.

-### Retrieving a list of workers
+_Workers_ are scripts you write and install on a SolexCC instance to define features a given vehicle has.

 To get a list of workers currently loaded on the system, call the `/workers` endpoint, which returns a list of the loaded workers.